How to Choose a Backpacking Stove

 For petrol stove weight calculation, the lightest appropriate aluminum MSR bottle or bottle combination is used (i.e. 11oz for up to 11oz, then 22oz, then 33oz, then 33oz + 11oz, etc).
 Bottle capacities are based on advertised fluid capacity with Coleman fuel (specific gravity 0.69).

 The horizontal steps along the line plotted for gas stoves demonstrates how fuel determination is incremental, dependent on number of and/or canister size.
 It is possible to use different canister sizes and partially used/emptied canisters to get a little bit closer to your needs, decreasing excess weight or days without hot meals.
 For gas stove weight calculations a 110gm SnowPeak canister is used up to 16 meals, then 220gm canisters are used from that point on.
-For calculation purposes, the weight of a canister is dropped when fuel runs out, simulating a hiker meeting a Buddhist monk who wants to use the empty canister for a small gong and the hiker giving it in trade for a bowl of lentils or perhaps some nice soup which isn't counted as a meal for graphing purposes but tastes better than the rehydrated freezer bag meals he packed.
+Two separate graphs are shown.
+The first show the average weight is you carry your empty canisters with your.
+The second graph shows average weights when the weight of a canister is dropped when fuel runs out, simulating a hiker meeting a Buddhist monk who wants to use the empty canister for a small gong and the hiker giving it in trade for a bowl of lentils or perhaps some nice soup which isn't counted as a meal for graphing purposes but tastes better than the rehydrated freezer bag meals he packed.

 For alcohol stoves, a plastic bottle is added for every 44 meals.
 Weight of bottles are not dropped, and it is assumed that hikers who carry alcohol stoves don't litter and will pack empty bottles for the entire trek.